lex-marie790/Sprint-Challenge--JavaScript/README.md

 function is independant of an ojbect.

 3. What is closure?
-a function that allowes us to access the parent function even when it is closed.
+a function that allowes us to access the parent function even when it is closed.git c

 4. Describe the four rules of the 'this' keyword.
     1. GLobal